Child Anxiety Disorder

 If your child frequently experiences headaches, stomachaches, or other aches and pains, they may have an anxiety .
 Other telltale signs of anxiety in children include rapid heartbeats, panicked feelings, worry about everything, and temper tantrums.
 If your child is exhibiting any of these behaviors, it’s important to talk to a doctor or counselor to get them the help they need.

 There are many other ways that your child might show symptoms of stress and anxiety, but any behavior that becomes problematic needs to be addressed and looked at.
-A provider should have your child diagnosed so that they can rule out any underlying medical conditions and develop a treatment plan.
+A care provider should have your child diagnosed so that they can rule out any underlying medical conditions and develop a treatment plan.

 The good news is that there are ways to manage child anxiety disorders.
 Some children may need medication to help them get over stress and anxiety, but many can learn how to calm themselves if they feel anxiety or panic.
 Parents can be the ultimate way that children learn coping skills by being good role models in the home.

 Talk to your child about their anxiety, and reassure them that experiences it at certain times.
 Help them understand that anxiety itself won’t harm them in any way, even though it feels horrible when it’s happening.
-Teach them coping skills that they can use the next they feel anxious or panicked.
+Teach them coping skills that they can use the next time they feel anxious or panicked.

 If your child is regularly feeling stressed or anxious, it may be worth speaking to a healthcare provider.
-This is especially true if your child has other conditions, such as anemia, allergies, chronic ear infections, or disorders like bulimia or anorexia.
+This is especially true if your child has other health conditions, such as anemia, allergies, chronic ear infections, or disorders like bulimia or anorexia.
 By spotting these potential causes of stress and anxiety, you and your child can work on finding the best possible solution.

 Sometimes, a child may have an anxiety disorder that does not present itself in disruptive behavior.
 Often, a child can be obedient and , and the disorder may not be caught by the attention of teachers or parents.
 Anxiety that is never detected may cause other problems, such as and panic attacks, when the child reaches adulthood.